-Definition Either in-house (including subsidiaries) or at another company, the individual has experience as a director or in the formulation and implementation of management strategies, and boasts a high level of relevant insight.
-The individual has experience in corporate governance or personnel management, and boasts a high level of relevant insight.
-The individual has experience in one of our core businesses-namely the Loan and Credit Card Business, the Guarantee Business, or the Overseas Financial Business-and boasts a high level of relevant insight.
-The individual has experience with our system- and digital-related projects, and boasts a high level of relevant insight.
-The individual has experience in financial affairs and accounting and boasts a high level of relevant insight, or the individual is a certified public accountant and is well-versed in accounting with a high level of expertise.
-The individual has experience in corporate legal affairs, compliance, and risk management, and boasts a high level of relevant insight, or the individual is a qualified lawyer and is well-versed in law with a high level of expertise.
+balanced in an appropriate manner.
+Skill Definition Corporate Management and Planning Either in-house (including subsidiaries) or at another company, the individual has experience as a director or in the formulation and implementation of management strategies, and boasts a high level of relevant insight.
+Business Management The individual has experience in corporate governance or personnel management, and boasts a high level of relevant insight.
+Execution of Duties The individual has experience in one of our core businesses-namely the Loan and Credit Card Business, the Guarantee Business, or the Overseas Financial Business-and boasts a high level of relevant insight.
+System and Digital The individual has experience with our system- and digital-related projects, and boasts a high level of relevant insight.
+Finance and Accounting The individual has experience in financial affairs and accounting and boasts a high level of relevant insight, or the individual is a certified public accountant and is well-versed in accounting with a high level of expertise.
+Law, Compliance, and Risk Management The individual has experience in corporate legal affairs, compliance, and risk management, and boasts a high level of relevant insight, or the individual is a qualified lawyer and is well-versed in law with a high level of expertise.
+In principle Directors who are Members of t the Audit and Supervisory Committee will also have a wealth

-^{}In principle, Directors who are Members of the Audit and Supervisory Committee will also have a wealth of knowledge in financial affairs and accounting, while Independent Outside Directors will have experience in management at other companies.
+\In principle, Directors who are Members of the Audit and Supervisory Committee will also have a wealth of knowledge in financial affairs and accounting, while Independent Outside Directors will have experience in management at other companies.